m0-n/Plastic-Bottles-Dataset/README.md

 <img align="right" src="https://i.imgur.com/nSHYBkQ.png">

-This dataset contains 5,592 labeled plastic bottles in rivers.
-It can be used to build a object detection model to detect and quantify plastic pollution in rivers.
+This is a dataset repository containing 5,592 labeled plastic bottles in rivers and steps towards an object detection model to find and quantify plastic pollution in rivers.

 ## Quick Start (with Dataset)
 To download the dataset, simply clone the repository (ca. 2.6 GB):